HOA Director Personal Liability for Not Correcting a Violation

 People who volunteer to be a board member of their neighborhood homeowner association (HOA) usually have good intentions.
 But, many homeowners wonder if those individuals can be held accountable for their actions when things go wrong.
 Does a ?

-Homeowners standing to sue a homeowners association for breach of fiduciary duty are often frustrated by strict rule enforcement that borders on harassment.
+Homeowners standing to send demand letters to a homeowners association for breach of fiduciary duty are often frustrated by strict rule enforcement that borders on harassment.
 A minor noise complaint or nuisance violation can quickly escalate, causing tension between the homeowner and board members.

 There are several ways to handle a homeowners association dispute, but unfortunately, it is usually time-consuming, frustrating, and hard to navigate on your own.
 While some boards will offer a simple HOA complaint form, others have lengthy guidelines in the bylaws that address how disputes get handled.
 In most cases, many residents don't know where to turn for assistance.